What do you know about the things around you? Let’s find out! Explore art, culture, and nature with ROM Teacher Julie Tomé.

 Questions to ponder:

-- Share your results and thoughts with us on social media @ROMtoronto and #ROMathome
+- Share your food web mobile and thoughts with us on social media @ROMtoronto and #ROMathome